Joaquín Arias (baseball): New York Mets

-Arias was designated for assignment on August 24, 2010 and traded to the New York Mets on August 31 for Jeff Francoeur.
+On 31 August 2010, Arias was traded to the New York Mets in exchange for Jeff Francoeur.
+Arias made 22 appearances down the stretch for New York, hitting .200/.250/.233 with four RBI.

 Kansas City Royals

-On November 4, 2010, Arias was claimed off waivers by the Kansas City Royals, but the Royals designated Arias for assignment on December 19 to make room on the 40-man roster for the prospects acquired in the Zack Greinke trade.
+On 4 November 2010, Arias was claimed off waivers by the Kansas City Royals, but the Royals designated Arias for assignment on 19 December to make room on the 40-man roster for the prospects acquired in the Zack Greinke trade.
+He cleared waivers and was sent outright to the Triple-A Omaha Storm Chasers on 22 December.
+Arias played in 69 games for Omaha in 2011, hitting .232/.272/.353 with three home runs, 25 RBI, and seven stolen bases.

 San Francisco Giants

-The San Francisco Giants signed Arias to a minor league contract on December 15, 2011.
-After spending the 2012 Spring training with the Giants, he was assigned to Fresno Grizzlies, Giants' Triple-A affiliate, on April 5.
+The San Francisco Giants signed Arias to a minor league contract on 15 December 2011.
+After spending the 2012 Spring training with the Giants, he was assigned to Fresno Grizzlies, Giants' Triple-A affiliate, on 5 April.
 He played 18 games for the Grizzlies, hitting .400 with 2 home runs and 17 runs batted in (RBIs).
-The Giants called up Arias on April 25.
+The Giants called up Arias on 25 April.

 2012

-Arias hit his first major-league home run in his 331st career major-league at-bat on May 22, 2012.
+Arias hit his first major-league home run in his 331st career major-league at-bat on 22 May 2012.
 The two-run homer off Milwaukee Brewers starting pitcher Shaun Marcum gave San Francisco a 4–0 lead in the 4th inning of a game the Giants would go on to win by a score of 6–4.
-On June 13, 2012, playing third base, Arias fielded a tricky grounder—stumbling backwards as he gloved the ball—and threw to first base for the final out of Matt Cain's perfect game.
-On August 22, 2012, he accumulated a single-game career high of five RBIs.
-In total, Arias appeared in 112 games of the 2012 regular season, batting .270 with 5 home runs and 34 RBIs.
+On 13 June 2012, playing third base, Arias fielded a tricky grounder by Jason Castro, who was pinch-hitting for Xavier Cedeño.
+Arias, stumbling backwards as he gloved the ball, quickly threw the baseball to first base for the final out of Matt Cain's perfect game.
+On 22 August 2012, he accumulated a single-game career high of five RBIs.
+In total, Arias appeared in 112 games of the 2012 regular season, batting .270 with 5 home runs and 34 RBI.
 He was also hit by pitches a team-high 5 times.

 The Giants finished the 2012 season as World Series Champions.
 During the postseason Arias appeared in 12 games, all of them as a mid- to late-inning replacement.
-On October 10, during the Division Series against the Cincinnati Reds, Arias entered the game in the fourth inning and had two hits in three times at bat.
+On 10 October, during the Division Series against the Cincinnati Reds, Arias entered the game in the fourth inning and had two hits in three times at bat.
 Both hits were doubles, after both of which Arias eventually scored runs in a game the Giants won 8–3.
 Overall for the postseason, Arias went 3-for-8 (.375) with three runs scored.